IPL-UV/rbig/README.md

 > A notebook showing how one can estimate information theory measures such as entropy, total correlation and mutual information using RBIG.

+## Acknowledgements
+This work was supported by the European Research Council (ERC) Synergy Grant “Understanding and Modelling the Earth System with Machine Learning (USMILE)” under Grant Agreement No 855187.